Home

 The Latin Advantage:

 So many SAT Prep courses and testing materials give list after list of random words to be memorized.
-Students don’t enjoy these materials and, frankly, they don’t benefit much from using them.
+Students don’t enjoy these vocabulary lists and, frankly, they don’t benefit much from using them.

 The advantage of using Latin lies in the fact that one Latin root word can yield a dozen or more English derivatives.